mindhuntr/dark-send/README.md

 WantedBy=multi-user.target
 ```

-Create a file called dark-send.service with the above content, replacing "YOUR_USER" with your username and execute the following commands.
+Create a file called dark-send.service with the above content and place it in "/etc/systemd/system".
+Replace "YOUR_USER" with your username and execute the following commands

 ```shell
 systemctl daemon-reload